 Avoiding Promotional Keywords

-Avoid words like "free," "buy now," and "discount."
+Avoid sales language: Try not to use words like “free,” “buy now,” or “discount.”

-Make sure your subject lines are straightforward and not too flashy.
+Keep subject lines simple and clear: Make sure your subject lines are straightforward and not overly flashy.

-Too many symbols can make your email look like a promotion.
+Limit symbols and exclamation marks: Using too many symbols can make your email look like a promotion.

 Encouraging recipients to help

-Include a brief guide on how they can ensure they receive your emails in the primary inbox.
-Instruct them to move your emails to the primary tab and add your sending address to their contacts. βœ…
+Include instructions in your welcome email: Add a short note explaining how they can make sure your emails land in the Primary inbox, such as moving your email to the Primary tab and adding your sending address to their contacts.

 Using a custom sending domain

-Using a custom domain is a crucial step in improving your email deliverability.
 It helps build trust with email providers and reduces the chances of your emails ending up in the Promotions tab.
 You can learn more about this here.

 Why do my emails go to the Promotions tab?